ai-mcpx/mcpx/README.md

 - **GitHub OIDC** - For publishing from GitHub Actions
 - **DNS verification** - For proving ownership of a domain and its subdomains
 - **HTTP verification** - For proving ownership of a domain
+- **Anonymous** - For publishing to anonymous namespaces (no authentication required)

 The registry validates namespace ownership when publishing.
 E.g. to publish...:
 - `io.github.domdomegg/my-cool-mcp` you must login to GitHub as `domdomegg`, or be in a GitHub Action on domdomegg's repos
 - `me.adamjones/my-cool-mcp` you must prove ownership of `adamjones.me` via DNS or HTTP challenge
+- `io.modelcontextprotocol.anonymous/my-cool-mcp` you can publish without authentication (anonymous namespace)

+**Note**: Authentication is automatically determined based on the server namespace.
+GitHub namespaces (`io.github.*`) require GitHub authentication, while other namespaces can use alternative authentication methods or anonymous publishing.

+### Repository Sources

+The registry supports multiple repository sources for hosting your MCP server code:

+- **GitHub** - Standard GitHub repositories (`https://github.com/user/repo`)
+- **GitLab** - Standard GitLab repositories (`https://gitlab.com/user/repo`)
+- **Gerrit** - Gerrit code review repositories (`http://host:port/project/path`)

+When specifying a repository in your server configuration, use the appropriate `source` field value (`github`, `gitlab`, or `gerrit`) along with the repository URL.

+### Package Registry Types

+The registry supports multiple package registry types for distributing your MCP server:

+- **npm** - Node.js packages via npm registry
+- **pypi** - Python packages via PyPI registry
+- **oci** - Container images via OCI-compatible registries (Docker Hub, etc.)
+- **docker** - Docker images via Docker Hub (simplified validation)
+- **nuget** - .NET packages via NuGet registry
+- **mcpb** - MCP binary packages via direct download
+- **binary** - Generic binary packages via direct download (GitHub/GitLab releases)
+- **wheel** - Python wheel packages via PyPI or direct download (GitHub/GitLab releases)

+**Validation Notes:**
+- **npm, pypi, nuget, mcpb**: Full validation including package existence and ownership verification
+- **oci, docker, binary, wheel**: Simplified validation for development/testing - only format validation, no HTTP checks

+**Development Features:**
+- **Localhost URLs**: Remote URLs can use localhost for development and testing
+- **No SHA Requirements**: Binary and wheel packages don't require file_sha256 for integrity verification
+- **No HTTP Validation**: OCI, docker, binary, and wheel packages skip HTTP accessibility checks

+Each package type has specific requirements for versioning, file hashing, and distribution methods.
+See the [API documentation](#api-documentation) for detailed schema requirements.

+## API Documentation

+The API is documented using Swagger/OpenAPI.
+This page provides a complete reference of all endpoints with request/response schemas and examples, and allows you to test the API directly from your browser.

+### Key Endpoints

+- `GET /v0/servers` - List all registered servers with pagination
+- `GET /v0/servers/{id}` - Get details of a specific server by ID
+- `PUT /v0/servers/{id}` - Update a specific server by ID
+- `DELETE /v0/servers/{id}` - Delete a specific server by ID
+- `POST /v0/publish` - Publish a new server to the registry

+The `PUT /v0/servers/{id}` endpoint allows updating server details including version information.
+When updating a version, it must be greater than the existing version to maintain version ordering.

+**Note**: The `DELETE /v0/servers/{id}` endpoint permanently removes a server from the registry.
+This action cannot be undone.

+## Configuration

+The service can be configured using environment variables.
+See [.env.example](./.env.example) for details.

 ## More documentation